mchen1820/Rhythm112/README.md

 Required Modules: pygame, librosa

-Run Instructions: The user should run the rhythm112.py file
+Run Instructions: The user should install pygame and librosa, then run the rhythm112.py file

 Quick Video Demo: